Behind the Scenes: Our Family Trip to the India Print Studio

-Rosie Dalia is a family business in the truest sense, and running one means the line between work and home is never especially clean - which, most days, I've come to think is the whole point.
+Rosie Dalia is a family business in the truest sense, and running one means the line between work and home is never especially clean - which, most days, I've come to think is the point.
 I want my children to grow up understanding what the business actually is: not a line on a website, but a room full of people they've met, doing work they've watched with their own eyes.

 It's a fantastic, slightly unrepeatable kind of education.
 There's no lesson plan for watching a single block being pressed onto cotton the same way, over and over, until a whole length of fabric becomes one continuous, unbroken pattern, or for realising that the tablecloth on your own table at home was made by people whose faces you know.